indre93/applicants-frontend/README.md

 ## React Hooks
 > To avoid writing class components and stick to functional components, I utilized State Hooks and Effect Hooks.

-- Created a Custom Hook useFetch to handle fetching data and make it reusable.

 ## react-router-dom
 > Utilized react-router-dom for routing and navigating to: